rlcamp/fsckit/readme.md

 ### Forward error correction

-The current implementation uses a Hamming 7,4 code with no interleaving, and does a dumb simple exhaustive naive maximum-likelihood brute force search for the most likely uncorrupted code word using soft bit decisions as inputs.
+The current implementation uses a Hamming 7,4 code with a controllable amount of interleaving between it and the chirp layer.
+Without interleaving, the Hamming layer is not actually adding any value vs simply using a larger chirp spreading factor.
+The interleaving factor L should be matched to the expected channel conditions (that is, `L / (S * bandwidth)` should be greater than or equal to the expected channel coherence time).
+After deinterleaving, The receiver does a dumb simple exhaustive naive maximum-likelihood brute force search for the most likely uncorrupted code word using soft bit decisions as inputs.
 We can probably do better, but bear in mind this needs to work on a microcontroller with almost no available memory.

 ### Todo